 But we’re not in chemistry.
-We want to know about the Calorie (the food one).
+We usually want to know about the Calorie (the food one).
 First of all, to better understand the Calorie, we have to know how a Calorie is even calculated on food packages.
 The original way it was done was rather simple (at least in theory).
-The food to be tested was put in a sealed container with water surrounding the container.
+The food to be tested was placed in a sealed container with water surrounding the container.
 This device was known as a bomb calorimeter.
 The food was then burned until there was nothing left, and the rise in water temperature from the burned food was measured.
-This effectively gives the amount of Calories in a set amount of food.
+This effectively gave the number of Calories in a set amount of food.

 Many times these calculations don’t add up to the amount found on a package, so it’s not a completely perfect method, but it does give a rather accurate approximation.
 One area where it often doesn’t add up is when the manufacturer takes out the Calories from fiber.
 Since fiber isn’t used for energy and passes through our bodies, it’s often taken out of Calorie counts even though it’s under total carbohydrates.

 How do food manufacturers get the Calorie count for food labels?
 There are two ways it’s done, and it’s not as difficult as you might think.
 The first way, and the easiest, is by using a nutritional database.
 The ingredients of the food, and their measurements, are plugged into the database that already has a Calorie count for each specific ingredient and out pops a breakdown of the Calorie count based on those ingredients.
 The second way is by analysis from a food lab where the specific ingredients of the food are discovered, and a nutritional breakdown can be determined.